Inferara/inferara.com/content/blog/do-not-die-hard-with-tla-plus-1.md

 $TLA^+$ system is used to model **critical parts** of digital systems, abstracting away less-critical parts and lower-level implementation details. $TLA^+$ was designed for designing concurrent and **distributed systems** in order to help find and correct **design errors** that are hard to find by testing and **before** writing any single line of code.

-OpenComRTOS is a commercial network-centric,real-time operating system [[3]] heavily used $TLA^+$ during the design and development process and shared their experience in the freely available book [[4]].
+OpenComRTOS is a commercial network-centric, real-time operating system [[3]] that heavily used $TLA^+$ during the design and development process and shared their experience in the freely available book [[4]].
 And showed that using design gratefully reduce the code base size and number of errors and boost the engineering view overall.

-Consequently, $TLA^+$ provides programmers and engineers **a new way of thinking** that **makes them better programmers and engineers** even when $TLA^+$ are not useful. $TLA^+$ forces engineers thinking more abstract.
+Consequently, $TLA^+$ provides programmers and engineers **a new way of thinking** that **makes them better programmers and engineers** even when $TLA^+$ are not useful. $TLA^+$ forces engineers to think more abstractly.

 > Abstraction — the process of removing irrelevant details and the most important part of engineering.
-Without them we cannot design and understand small systems.
+Without them, we cannot design and understand small systems.
 {.note}

-As an example of using $TLA^+$ in huge company for vefifying a system that many of us use daily is Amazon Web Services.
+An example of using $TLA^+$ in a huge company for verifying a system that many of us use daily is Amazon Web Services.
 They use $TLA^+$ to verify the correctness of their distributed algorithms and AWS system design [[5]].
-The problematic of alrogithms and communication in distributed systems is well described in the Leslie Lamport's paper "Time, Clocks, and the Ordering of Events in a Distributed System" [[6]].
+The problem of algorithms and communication in distributed systems is well described in Leslie Lamport's paper "Time, Clocks, and the Ordering of Events in a Distributed System" [[6]].

 A system design is expressed in a formal way called _specification_.

 > Specification — the precise high-level model.
 {.note}

 $TLA^+$ defines the specification, but it cannot produce the code.
-But it helps come with much clearer architecture, write more precise, accurate, in some cases compact code.
+But it helps come with much clearer architecture and write more precise, accurate, in some cases compact code.
 It is able to check properties that express conditions on an individual execution (a system satisfies a property if and only if every single execution satisfies it).

 The underlying abstraction of $TLA^+$ is as follows: an execution of a system is represented as a sequence of discrete steps, where a step is the change from one state to the next one:

-- discrete — continuous evolution is a sequence of discrete events (computer is a discrete events based system);
+- discrete — continuous evolution is a sequence of discrete events (computer is a discrete events-based system);
 - sequence — a concurrent system can be simulated with a sequential program;
 - step — a state change;
 - state — an assignment of values to variables.